How to sort your household waste

 - vegetable peelings, tea bags, food scraps (due to risk of compost becoming infected with e.g. salmonella, picked up from kitchen surfaces).

-Please DO NOT place the following items in your BROWN bin (these items should be taken to either of the Recycling Centre at Pottery Street):
+Please DO NOT place the following items in your brown bin (these items should be taken to the Recycling Centre at Pottery Street):

 - garden tools